 Swappable batteries on the horizon: Giants team up to make swap-in, swap-out battery packs a reality

-Honda, KTM, Piaggio and Yamaha have signed an agreement to create a ‘swappable batteries consortium’ with a view to standardising batteries in electric bikes.
-Battery standardisation has been one of the key stumbling blocks to electrification, but it looks like this will finally be overcome.
+Honda, KTM, Piaggio and Yamaha have signed an agreement to create a 'Swappable Batteries Motorcycle Consortium' with a view to standardising batteries in electric bikes globally.

 Related articles on MCN